-(Ex 3:2,4) And the Angel of the Lord appeared to him (Moses) in a flame of fire out of the midst of a bush: and he looked, and behold, the bush burned with fire, and the bush was not consumed.
+(Ex 3:2,4) “And the Angel of the Lord appeared to him (Moses) in a flame of fire out of the midst of a bush: and he looked, and behold, the bush burned with fire, and the bush was not consumed.
 (4) And when the Lord saw that he turned aside to see, God called unto him out of the midst of the bush…”

-Notice, in verse #2, that the Angel of the Lord is the flame in the midst of the bush, and verse #4 says that this is God.
+Notice, in verse #2, that we see the Angel of the Lord is the flame in the midst of the bush, and verse #4 says that this is God.
 But, was this Jesus?
-If we continue in (Ex 3) and go to (Ex 3:14), we can see that the Angel of the Lord, who was God, told Moses that His name was “I AM THAT I AM.”
+If we continue on in (Ex Ch.
+3), and go to (Ex 3:14), we can see that the Angel of the Lord, who was God, told Moses that His name was “I AM THAT I AM.”

-(Judg 6:22-23) Gideon was afraid he would die after seeing the Angel of the Lord because he had seen God face to face.
+(Judg 6:22-23) Gideon was afraid he would die after seeing the “Angel of the Lord” because he had seen God face to face.

-(Judg 13:20-22) Manoah said after seeing the Angel of the Lord, “We shall surely die because we have seen God.”
+(Judg 13:20-22) Manoah said after seeing the “Angel of the Lord,” “We shall surely die because we have seen God.”

 (Gen 16:13)(NASB) Hagar called the Angel of the Lord who spoke to her “You are a God who sees” and “Have I even remained alive here after seeing Him?”